BaltiApps/Pixelify-Google-Photos/README.md

 [PixelFeatureDrops magisk module](https://github.com/ayush5harma/PixelFeatureDrops/tree/master/system/etc/sysconfig)

 ### Disclaimer!!
-The user takes sole responsibility for any damage (if any) that might arise due to use of this module.
+The user takes sole responsibility for any damage that might arise due to use of this module.
 This inclused physical damage (to device), injury, data loss, and also legal matters.
-This project was made as a learning initiative and the developer cannot be held liable for the use of it.
+This project was made as a learning initiative and the developer cannot be held liable in any way for the use of it.